 College of the Atlantic was founded in the late 1960's to incorporate the concepts of human ecology into a traditional liberal arts curriculum.
 COA prepares students "to practically apply their learning to improve prospects for a sustainable, peaceful, and just society."
 In an action-oriented environment, students are self-directed and participate in the construction of their own academic programs.
 Coursework is interdisciplinary and experiential.
-There are no academic departments, faculty are non-ranked, and all members of the campus community are encouraged to become involved in the institution's governance.
-It is in this spirit of participatory governance that COA prepared it NEASC self-study for re-affirmation.
+There are no academic departments and faculty are non-ranked.
+"All member of the community were encouraged to engage in the institution's governance in order to learn about democracy, cooperation, and leadership." (p.2) It is in this spirit of participatory governance that COA prepared it NEASC self-study for reaffirmation.

-For NEASC Standard Four - Academic Program, overall participation in the survey and student responses on selected NSSE items provided evidence of an effective institutional assessment strategy and successful program of academic advising.
+For NEASC Standard Four - Academic Program - overall participation in the survey and student responses on selected NSSE items provided evidence of an effective institutional assessment strategy and successful program of academic advising.
 In particular, items relating to making a class presentation, interacting with peers from different backgrounds, participating in co-curricular activities, and writing multiple drafts of papers were used for assessment.
 In addition, qualitative and quantitative evidence - NSSE results and increased retention rates, particularly from the first- to second-year of study - were used to demonstrate a successful approach to academic advising.